mengduanxian/algorithm/FibonacciNumbers.md

 * Now, F<sub>200</sub> or even F<sub>200000</sub> can be reasonably computed, but ...
 * One outstanding issue:
   * It is reasonable to treat addition as a single computer step if small numbers are being added, 32-bit numbers say.
-  * But the *n*th Fibonacci number is about 0.694 bits long, and this can far exceed 32 as n grows.
+  * But the $nth$ Fibonacci number is about 0.694 bits long, and this can far exceed 32 as n grows.
   * Arithmetic operations on arbitrarily large numbers cannot possibly be performed in a single, constant-time step.
   * The addition of two n-bit numbers takes time roughly proportional to n.
 Thus fib1, which performs about F<sub>n</sub> additions, actually uses a number of basic steps roughly proportional to nF<sub>n</sub>.
   * fib2(n) has to add increasingly large integers.